Simeone emphasises importance of managing emotions as he dodges Messi-Setien rift talk

-WATCH Barcelona v Atletico Madrid LIVE & EXCLUSIVE on beIN SPORTS this Thursday
+Diego Simeone tried to sidestep a question relating to reports Barcelona coach Quique Setien has lost the support of key players but emphasised the importance of managing a squad's emotions.

-Barca hosts Simeone's Atletico Madrid amid a difficult situation, with media reports claiming Setien and his coaching staff are at odds with key players.
+Barca host Simeone's Atletico Madrid on Tuesday amid a difficult situation, with media reports claiming Setien and his coaching staff are at odds with key players.

-A clip from Barca's 2-2 draw with Celta Vigo appeared to show Lionel Messi ignoring Setien's assistant Eder Sarabia.
+A clip from Barca's 2-2 draw with Celta Vigo on Saturday went viral on social media due to it appearing to show Lionel Messi ignoring Setien's assistant Eder Sarabia.

-Although Setien conceded it is normal to have occasional differences, he insisted the squad is unified despite the apparent issue with Sarabia and the fact certain publications have suggested the manager himself has a strained relationship with Messi.
+Although Setien conceded it is normal to have occasional differences, he insisted the squad is unified despite the apparent issue with Sarabia and the fact certain publications have suggested the head coach himself has a strained relationship with Messi.

 Simeone, who is rarely forthcoming regarding internal matters in news conferences, was typically reluctant to appear as if he was offering an opinion on Barca's problems, though he did stress the importance of squad harmony.